Akshitagupta299/Speech-to-Speech-Streaming/README.md

 - **Whisper import error?** Uninstall `whisper` and install `openai-whisper`.

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](./LICENSE).
+© 2024 Akshita Gupta

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.